njdbickhart/labnotes/project_notes/metagenomics/Notes_20191205_dbick_metaflye_analysis.md

 contact = load_object('canu_bin3c/contact_map.p.gz')

 # didn't work from here -- I need to run the whole clustering pipeline I think!
+AttributeError: ContactMap instance has no attribute 'seqinfo'
 ```

 OK, try #2 -- let's add a print-out of the matrix or a threshold contact-contact table in the clustering script.
 I editted the plotting function in bin3C/mzd/contact_map.py

+I was able to print out the matrix and labels for each cluster.
+The clusters take up a large proportion of cells of the matrix each, so I will have to devise labels for them with a custom script before loading into R.

 #### BUSCO analysis of Eukaryotic contigs